Denny-Meyer/IronHack_mid_term_real_state_regression/README.md

 - **Sqft_living15**: the average house square footage of the 15 closest houses.*
 - **Sqft_lot15**: the average lot square footage of the 15 closest houses.*

-* The explanation for these two variables redefined as the old definition did not make sense.
+-----Note*: The explanation for these two variables redefined as the old definition did not make sense.